Cooking with Nana Ling

 • Form into small balls and place on a well greased baking tray.
 Flatten slightly with the top of your fingers if you prefer a flatter cookie.

-• Bake for 10 minutes in a moderately hot oven.
+• Bake for 10 minutes or until a golden colour.

 Nutrition